tobiasrosenhoff/terraform-modules/aws-3tier-infrastructure/README.md

 # aws-3tier-infrastructure
-Terraform module to create a base VPC network
+Terraform module to create a base VPC network with private and public subnets.

 ## Usage